 A threshold is important for properly sealing your home against water damage and air infiltration.
 Due to where it is located, your exterior door threshold is likely to take a fair amount of abuse both from both its level of usage, footfall in your home and the weather conditions.

-Low quality thresholds can fail to withstand high levels of usage, sometimes leading to damage that wouldn’t have occured if the threshold were better made.
+Low quality thresholds can fail to withstand high levels of usage, sometimes leading to damage that wouldn’t have occurred if the threshold were better made.
 High quality composite doors need high quality thresholds to go with them.

-Door Threshold Options
+Exterior Door Threshold Types

-At Apeer we have a wide range of door threshold options including the following:
+At Apeer we have a wide range of door threshold options, including the following:

 - Stepped Aluminium Threshold (25mm)

 - Wheelchair Access Threshold (15mm)

 - UPVC Low Frame Threshold

 There are a few things you should factor in when choosing your threshold for your front door.

 One of the many crucial factors to consider when ordering a door is your threshold choice.
 It can leave you asking questions like; are there any advantages to one threshold over the other?
 Which type do I need?
 Which threshold is most efficient?
 This blog should help answer these questions.